We (hopefully) all use sunscreen. But what is SPF? And what does the factor associated with sunscreen mean?

 SPF stands for Sun Protection Factor and shows that the product protects your skin against UV rays.
 SPF indicates how long you are protected in the sun before you burn.
 The number after SPF is the multiplication of the time you would burn without sunscreen.

-How long does factor 30 sunscreen work?
+How long does factor 30 sunscreen last?

 How is SPF added to products?